victordomingos/The-No-Title-Tech-Blog/src/content/articles/2018/2018-10-16_haiku-r1-beta1-on-old-mac-revisiting-beos.md

-Running Haiku R1/beta1 on a decade-old Mac laptop (revisiting BeOS 18 years after its latest release)
+Haiku R1/beta1 review (revisiting BeOS, 18 years after its latest official release)

 Having experimented and used [BeOS R5 Pro](https://en.wikipedia.org/wiki/BeOS){:target=_blank} back in the early 2000’s, when its company was just going down, I have been following with some interest the development of [Haiku](https://www.haiku-os.org/){:target=_blank} during all these years.
 While one can argue that the old BeOS and Haiku both miss some important features to be considered modern OSes these days, a lightweight operating system can be, for instance, a good way to bring new life into old, or new but less powerful, hardware.